Islands & Volcanoes

 The Upside Of Zoom

-Fortunately, Covid seems to be in the rearview mirror, but until fifteen people can cram together in a small space, the show must go on (via Zoom).
+We love in-person classes, but we lost our space during the shutdown, and the show must go on (via Zoom).
 Happily, there are many upsides to virtual classes.
 These include, but are not limited to:

 - If you miss class, you can always watch the recording.